Medical questions & health advice by board certified doctors

-Why do I sneeze when I go from shade to light?
+"Why do I sneeze when I go from shade to light?"

 I am a 22 year old female who sneezes every time I go outside or go from dark to light.
 I have done this ever since I can remember.
 Is there any way to get rid of it or do I just live with sneezing in the light forever?
 I say I'm allergic to the sun ;)

 About 1 in 3 people have a similar response according to one study, although the actual amount of sneezing that occurs can be variable.
 The response is thought to originate from the way that your nerves are wired, meaning that sunlight for some reason overstimulates the same nerve that is involved in generating a cough.
 As far as treatments go, there is not much that can be done other than to shade the eyes.
 One report seems to indicate that over the counter anti-histamines might reduce the symptoms, but that might be a bit much for such a simple problem, unless it is affecting you.
 If you have other symptoms or concerns, please speak with an ophthalmologist, who might be able to offer further recommendations and would be able to review your medical history and do a complete examination to make sure there is nothing more occurring.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.